JacobFV/Artificial-Intelligence-Principle-and-Practice/_pages/home.md

 ---

-If your neurons have accumulated sufficient presynaptic evidence and your reward estimator feels like it's ready to explode, please [join me](https://jacobfv.github.io/Artificial-Intelligence-Principle-and-Practice/#signup) on this exciting journey!
+If your neurons have accumulated sufficient presynaptic evidence and your reward estimator feels like it's ready to explode, please [join](https://jacobfv.github.io/Artificial-Intelligence-Principle-and-Practice/#signup) this exciting workshop!

 ---